vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 happily execute extremely pointlessly.
 This isn't really a fault of the framework as eager execution has a ton of other benefits, but demonstrates the point that compiling our functions using XLA can help optimise our code in ways we didn't know about, or could reasonably anticipate.
+What exact optimisations XLA applies is a topic outside the scope of this blog, however one example is that the earlier statement about Jax arrays not allowing in-place operations results in no potential performance loss.
+This is because XLA can identify cases where it can replace operations with in-place equivalents.
+So basically, don't sweat it if you were worried earlier about not being able to do stuff in-place.

 Secondly, in order to let XLA do the best job it can, **`jax.jit` needs to be used in the widest possible context**.
 For example, (again contrived) if we had only jit compiled the multiplication, XLA would be unaware that the outermost loop was unnecessary and could not optimise it out – it is simply outside the region to be compiled.
 A concrete machine learning example would be wrapping the entire training step – forward, backwards and optimiser step – in `jax.jit`.

 It turns out most machine learning applications can be expressed in this way: one monolithic compiled function that we throw data and model parameters at.
 In the original Jax paper, they say "The design of JAX is informed by the observation that ML work- loads are typically dominated by PSC (pure-and-statically-composed) subroutines" which lends itself well to this compilation process.
+Even functions that are seemingly not static can be converted into a static form, for example padding sequences in language modeling tasks or rewriting our functions in clever ways.

 Although eager mode execution is very useful for development work, once development is done there is less benefit to eager execution over heavily